Bardiel & Cortensor Router

 4. Request Lifecycle (Router + Bardiel Together)

-Here’s a simplified flow for a typical Bardiel call.
+Here is a simplified flow for a typical Bardiel call.

 1) From Virtual to Bardiel